castle/castle-java/README.md

 }
 ```

-and hand a supplier to the Userbin object -
+and hand a supplier to the Castle object -

 ```
 final OkHttpClient client = new OkHttpClient();
 final OkUrlFactory factory = new OkUrlFactory(client);
 final OkHttpSupplier supplier = new OkHttpSupplier(factory);
-Userbin.setHttpConnectorSupplier(supplier);
+Castle.setHttpConnectorSupplier(supplier);
 ```

 #### Timeouts